Tools

 Another key difference between these two blades is the tip of the blade.
 While both chef and carving knives possess sharp tips, the point at the end of a carving knife is much more narrow and pronounced.
 This allows for easy maneuvering around the contours of a roast to get every piece of meat off the bone.

-Why Do You Need a Carving Knife?
+Do You Really Need a Carving Knife?

 Benefits of Using a Carving Knife